 Ohio USDA Hardiness Zones

 The three USDA zones found in Ohio are 5b, 6a, and 6b.
-The majority of the state falls under zone 6a, with low temperatures bottoming out between minus 5 and minus 10 degrees Fahrenheit.
-Low-lying regions like Cuyahoga Valley National Park are designated as zone 5b and are the coldest spots in the state with temperatures reaching minus 15 degrees Fahrenheit.
-Some places around the Lake Erie coast and a few southern locations near the Ohio River are assigned to zone 6b—these areas experience slightly higher winter temperatures that drop to minus 5 degrees Fahrenheit.
+The majority of the state falls under zone 6a, with low temperatures bottoming out between minus 5 and minus 10 F. Low-lying regions like Cuyahoga Valley National Park are designated as zone 5b and are the coldest spots in the state with temperatures reaching minus 15 F. Some places around the Lake Erie coast and a few southern locations near the Ohio River are assigned to zone 6b—these areas experience slightly higher winter temperatures that drop to minus 5 F.

 Sunset Climate Scale

 Sunset hardiness zones are based on a combination of factors: temperature extremes and averages (minimum, maximum, and mean), average rainfall, humidity, and overall length of the growing season.
 The map divides Ohio into three Sunset climate zones: 39, 40, and 41.

 Sunset zone 39 encompasses the Lake Erie coastal regions, all the way around the lake.
 Zone 40 starts about five miles south of the lake, goes east to about I-271 and west to the Indiana border.
 Zone 41 also begins about five miles south of the lake and runs east of I-271 to Geauga, Trumbull, and Ashtabula counties to the Pennsylvania border.

 Hardiness Zones and Your Garden